What is Third Wave Coffee? What’s it all about? Well, the short and simple answer is:

 Sources and Recommended Reading

-Light, Michael Paul, “Trish Rothgeb coined ‘third wave’ – and is now looking to coffee’s future,” Los Angeles Times, October 4, 2019.
+Light, Michael Paul, “Trish Rothgeb coined ‘third wave’ – and is now looking to coffee’s future.”
+Los Angeles Times, October 4, 2019.

-Moldvaer, Anette, The Coffee Book: Barista Tips, Recipes, Beans From Around the World, DK, 2021.
+Moldvaer, Anette, The Coffee Book: Barista Tips, Recipes, Beans From Around the World.
+DK, 2021.

-Rardon, Candace Rose, Stuff Every Coffee Lover Should Know, Quirk Publishing, 2021.
+Rardon, Candace Rose, Stuff Every Coffee Lover Should Know.
+Quirk Publishing, 2021.

-Weinberg, Bennett Alan and Bealer, Bonnie K., The World of Caffeine: The Science and Culture of the World’s Most Popular Drug, Taylor & Francis, 2000.
+Weinberg, Bennett Alan and Bealer, Bonnie K., The World of Caffeine: The Science and Culture of the World’s Most Popular Drug.
+Taylor & Francis, 2000.

-Wild, Antony, Coffee: A Dark History, W. W. Norton & Company, Inc., 2005.
+Wild, Antony, Coffee: A Dark History.
+W. W. Norton & Company, Inc., 2005.

 Check Out More Recommendations

-Coffee in Vegas: Finding the Quiet Craft
+Coffee in Vegas: Best Coffee Shops for the Quiet Craft

 Vienna in Winter: Best Things to Do During a Magical Season